-This seminar will provide insights into the characteristics and strategies of actors from different sectors, the dynamics of sector interfaces, and the synergies or potential trade-offs between economic, social and environmental value creation.
-By analysing a number of case studies, participants will develop a realistic understanding of the preferences, approaches, and core strategies of key stakeholders as well as the characteristics and dynamics of global environmental and social problems.
-They will be equipped with a solid basis for evaluating the sustainability of current societal trajectories or lack thereof and the validity and power of various interventions to achieve a more sustainable global path into the future.
+We will jointly develop a realistic understanding of the preferences, approaches, and core strategies of key stakeholders as well as the characteristics and dynamics of global environmental and social problems.
+This will provide a solid basis for evaluating the sustainability of current societal trajectories or lack thereof and the validity and power of various interventions to achieve a more sustainable global path into the future.